UBC-MDS/dsci-522-group-23/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is copied from the [tidyverse Code of Conduct](https://github.com/tidyverse/tidyverse.org/blob/master/CODE_OF_CONDUCT.md), which was adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]
+This Code of Conduct is copied from the [UBC DSCI 100 Code of Conduct](https://github.com/UBC-DSCI/dsci-100-student/blob/master/CODE_OF_CONDUCT.md), which was adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]

 [homepage]: http://contributor-covenant.org
 [version]: http://contributor-covenant.org/version/1/4/